Image settings

-This article will take you through the different features and options that are available from the Edit right-hand panel for an element
+This article will take you through the different features and options that are available from the 'Edit' panel

 Replace image

-The replace image option is useful for quickly swapping one of the images on your canvas for another one - for example, if you want to change an image into a different one without changing its position on the canvas, or if you want to keep an image’s animation properties without having to set them up again.
+The replace image option is useful for quickly swapping one of the images for another one - for example, if you want to change an image on your canvas whilst maintaining its position and all of it's animation properties.

 Lock element position